openshift/aws-account-operator/README.md

 ```

 *awsAccountID* is updated with the account ID of the aws account that is created by the account controller
-*claimLink* holds the name of the accountClaim that has claimed this accountCR
+*claimLink* holds the name of the accountClaim that has claimed this account CR
-*iamUserSecret* holds the iam user credentials that is created by the account controller
+*iamUserSecret* holds the name of the secret containing IAM user credentials for the AWS account

 ### 3.2.4.
 Status